Ohjelmistoprojekti-2/.github/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+<h3>Basic usage of the application</h3>

 <img src="etusivu.png" alt="Logo">
 <p>Here you can choose keywords to filter out jobpostings</p>

 <img src="tallennus.png" alt="Logo">
-<p>If you are running this application in your emulator / mobile device, you can save your keywords to your devicememory</p>
+<p>If you are running this application in your emulator / mobile device, you can save your keywords to your device memory</p>

 <img src="tulokset.png" alt="Logo">
 <p>In the Job results tab you can see all the results from your search conditios</p>